The Zeiger Family Boat Building Page

 After using our Coleman Scanoe for a tender for two summers, I finally got around to building Bolger's June Bug.
 This boat was designed to be a tender for the advanced sharpies, and is extremely stable.
 I learned about it and found advice on building it in Harold "Dynamite Payson's" Build the New Instant Boats.

-I think construction took a month or less, but because I was building over winter, I allowed several extra weeks for the epoxy to cure and the paint to dry.
-It was very tempting to leave her unpainted, because the natural wood was so beautiful under the epoxy!
+I think construction took a month or less, but because I built over winter, I allowed several extra weeks for the epoxy to cure and the paint to dry.
+I almost left her unpainted, because the natural wood was so beautiful under the epoxy!

 We named her Roan (another name for the Selkie folk, and a halfway decent pun).
 We launched her May 10, 2003.

-Designed primarily for rowing, she sails very well.
+Designed primarily for rowing, she also sails very well.

 I used John Michalak's instructions for a kick-up rudder.
-Since I used okume and luan for this boat, the recommended amount of lead in the rudder wasn't adequate.
-I had to triple the lead to get it to sink properly after being kicked up.
+Since I used okume and luan for this boat, the recommended amount of lead in the rudder proved inadequate.
+I had to triple the weight to get it to sink properly after kicking up.

-With two rowing stations and a handy deck for a small helmswoman to perch on and see over the crew's head, rowing is a family affair.
+With two rowing stations and a handy deck for small helms-woman to perch on and see over the crew's head, rowing becomes a family affair.

 I've added a few details, like a sheet block on the tiller.
-We did some sailing this summer (2003) but mostly rowed her as a tender for Selkie.
 I highly recommend this design for anyone looking for a tender that's easy to row, fun to sail, and stable enough for pulling anchors and crab pots!

 Selkie